edgeimpulse/expert-projects/adaptable-vision-counters.md

 Consider if there are a higher number of defective parts, we can assume that something might be wrong with the production units.
 This data can also be used to improve the quality of production and thus industry can make more products in less time.
 So our adaptable counters are evolving as a solution to the world's accurate and flexible counting needs.

-The Adaptable Counter is a device consisting of a Rapsberry Pi 4 and camera module, and the counting process is fully powered by FOMO.
+The Adaptable Counter is a device consisting of a Raspberry Pi 4 and camera module, and the counting process is fully powered by FOMO.
 So it can count faster and more accurately than any other method.
 Adaptable counters are integrated with a cool looking website.

 ## Use-Cases